adamjgrant/eio-landing/blog/_posts/2015-01-15-whats-new-in-kickstart-3-dot-1.md

 - Fixed issue where modal backdrop appeared rounded and cut off in some browsers
 - Better docs navigation.
 See the section of the page you're currently viewing.
+- Fixed alignment of fluid and fluid-fixed navbars where left edge of text would not line up with wrapper.

 *Only available/relevant for gulp, jekyll, node.js usage